encoredev/encore/docs/platform/deploy/deploying.md

 ### Step 3: Connect your AWS / GCP account (Optional)

-Deploy to your own cloud on AWS or GCP by connection your cloud account to Encore Cloud.
+Deploy to your own cloud on AWS or GCP by connecting your cloud account to Encore Cloud.

 If you're just trying out Encore Cloud, skip this step to deploy to a free development environment using Encore Cloud's hosting, subject to [fair use limits](/docs/platform/management/usage).